Frequently Asked Questions

 - I'm a member of the HHA, do i get free entry?

-Friends and Members of the Historic Houses Association (HHA) are welcome to visit Castle Howard free of charge upon production of a valid membership card.
+With effect from 1 May 2017, HHA Friends will be able to visit Castle Howard free of charge once per calendar year, excluding during Castle Howard’s Flower Festival and Christmas opening.
 We regret that we cannot permit access without a valid membership card.
 This is a requirement of the HHA who recompenses Castle Howard for each visit.

 - Are the house & grounds accessible to all?